luminocean/momoku/README.md

+# Live demo

+You can play with it here: https://luminocean.github.io/momoku/

-# How to play with it
+# How to build it

 1. clone:
 `git clone https://github.com/luminocean/momoku.git`